-Nowadays, the extensive use of multi-player online games has promoted the use of large scale distributed virtual environments (DVEs).
+TH e current expansion of multi-player online games has promoted the growth of large scale distributed virtual environments (DVEs).

 Users in these systems share a 3D virtual world and can interact among them and with the elements of the virtual scene.
 Usually, each system user is represented inside the virtual world by an entity called avatar.
 Users control their avatars through a client computer, which should render the images of the virtual 3D environment that the user would see if he was located at that point of the virtual world.
 Currently, large scale DVEs can simultaneously support thousands and even hundreds of thousands clients.
 Clients can connect to these systems through different networks, and usually through Internet.
-Although DVE systems are present in many different applications, [23], such as civil and military distributed training [17] or collaborative design [22], the most extensive example of DVE systems are commercial, massively multi-player online games (MMOG)[25, 4, 15, 20, 2].
+Although DVE systems are present in many different applications, such as civil and military distributed training or collaborative design, the most extensive example of DVE systems are commercial, massively multi-player online games (MMOG)[1], [2], [3].

-Peer-to-peer architectures were proposed some years ago for DVE systems [6].
+Peer-to-peer architectures were proposed some years ago for DVE systems.
 In classic peer-to-peer architectures, each client computer is also a system server, and the control of the simulation is distributed among all the client computers.
 In hybrid peer-to-peer architectures, only some of the client computers act as system servers.
-Figure 1 shows an example of a DVE system based on a peer-to-peer architecture.

-Figure 1.
-An example of a DVE system based on a peer-to-peer architecture systems have been implemented on networked-server architectures [19, 3].
-In these architectures, there are a few interconnected servers that control the simulation and all the client computers should connect to one of these servers in order to join the simulation.
-Figure 2 shows an example of a DVE system based on a networked-server architecture, in this case with three servers.
-The reason for the prevalence of networked-server architectures over peer-to-peer architectures has been the awareness problem.
-It consists of ensuring that each avatar (for the sake of shortness, in the rest of the paper we will use the term avatar to denote the client computer controlling that avatar) is aware of all the avatars in its neighborhood [24].
-Usually, the Area Of Interest (AOI) [23] of an avatar is considered as the neighborhood for that avatar.
+Peer-to-peer architectures have been proved as the most scalable scheme for supporting massively multiplayer applications [4].
+However, these architectures must face the awareness problem.
+It consists of ensuring that each avatar (for the sake of shortness, in the rest of the paper we will use the term avatar to denote the client computer controlling that avatar) is aware of all the avatars in its neighborhood [5].
+Usually, the Area Of Interest (AOI) [6] of an avatar is considered as the neighborhood for that avatar.
+Providing awareness to all the avatars is crucial for MMOGs.
+For example, if two neighbor avatars are not aware of such neighborhood, they will not exchange messages about their movements and/or changes, and therefore they will not have the same vision of the shared environment.